 And lastly a homeowner needs to know about backdraft dampers.
 Backdraft dampers are used for heat exchangers, exhaust systems and even on some solar heating systems.
 A backdraft damper can be installed either vertically or horizontally and is used when an electric powered damper is not needed.

-"My experience with Famco over the past 10+ years has been great!
-Us Airconditioning has had a lot of success with Famco HVAC parts over the years and the service has always been very good."
+"My experience with FAMCO over the past 10+ years has been great!
+US Air Conditioning Distributors has had a lot of success with FAMCO HVAC parts over the years and the service has always been very good."

 "FAMCO provides great service and quick delivery; product is here within a day or two of ordering.
 They rarely make an error, and when they do are quick to make it right."